PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 ```
 {
-	"businessCode": 12000,
+	"BusinessCode": 12000,
-	"message": "code is mandatory"
+	"Message": "code is mandatory"
 }
 ```